mihirsukhatme/mihirsukhatme.github.io/_pages/about.md

 My Research
 ======
 I'm currently interested in exploring the genetic basis of disease, specifically neuro-related traits like alcohol/opioid abuse, Alzheimer's Disease, and Huntington's Disease, through integration of genetic and epigenetic omics data.
-In the past, I worked with single-nucleus RNA and ATAC sequencing data, as well as built polygenic risk scores (PRS) to quantify genetic/variant level risk for cardiometabolic traits.
+In the past, I worked with single-nucleus RNA and ATAC sequencing data, as well as built polygenic risk scores (PRS) to quantify variant and population level risk for cardiometabolic traits.
 I am eager to pursue further studies within this realm, as well as explore the effects of genetic variation between ancestral populations on these outcomes.

 My Interests
 ======